 - Unreadable font and background color combinations – this has got to be one of my pet peeves.
 What are these web developers thinking using font and background color combinations like red on yellow or light grey on a slightly darker grey background?
 If I have to struggle to read the text on a page, I’m very quick to move on, and I suspect that I’m not alone.

 - Long page load times – who has the time anymore to wait forever for a website to load?
 We’re not in dial up mode anymore.
 Get with broadband.
-Seriously, if a site takes longer than 60 seconds to load, your bounce rate is going to sky rocket.
+Seriously, if a site takes longer than 2 minutes to load, your bounce rate is going to skyrocket.

 - Clutter – and yes, we’re talking about so much unorganized stuff on website pages that it’s hard to focus on why you’re there in the first place.